mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 So, outsourcing fulfillment didn't free up a ton of time, but it did win us a lot more flexibility.

-The local team seemed to have lots of flexibility because they could come in whenever they wanted.
+The local team seemed to have flexibility already because they could come in whenever they wanted.
 As long as orders were packed and ready for mail pickup the next day, they could take their shifts at 3 AM if they felt like it.

 Switching to the 3PL eliminated the daily deadline of mail pickup.
-Instead, we only had to ship assembled products to our warehouse once a week.
+Instead, our only deadline was to ship assembled products to our warehouse once a week.

 The increase in flexibility reduced a lot of stress.
 If an employee wanted to take a four-day weekend, they could shift their schedule around and still work their normal 15 hours that week.
 Or they could take a few days off and [not feel like it was overloading the rest of the team](/solo-developer-year-5/#run-at-50-capacity).